Homemade Snickers Bars - How to make your own healthy Snickers bars, made with natural, real food ingredients!

-October is my absolute favorite month.
-Halloween, scary movies, costumes, pumpkins, ghosts, and witches galore…there is no greater joy for me!
+October is my favorite month.
+Halloween, scary movies, costumes, pumpkins, ghosts, and witches galore!

 Before my husband and I began dating, we worked together at a local health food store, and it was there that we connected on our love for all things 'gore' (our first date was to see Hostel!).

 My husband's favorite candy is a Snickers bars, so I knew I needed to make a healthy version.